-425 GATS or M-RETS registration must be complete and unit ID verifiable through GATS or M-RETS public reports.
+427 GATS or M-RETS registration must be complete and unit ID verifiable through GATS or M-RETS public reports.

-426 Comparable documentation would only apply for a rural electric cooperative or municipal utility that does not provide a Certificate of Completion of Interconnection.
+428 Comparable documentation would only apply for a rural electric cooperative or municipal utility that does not provide a Certificate of Completion of Interconnection.

-427 Per Section 1-75(c)(1)(K) of the IPA Act, the date of final interconnection approval must be no earlier than June 1, 2017.
+429 Per Section 1-75(c)(1)(K) of the IPA Act, the date of final interconnection approval must be no earlier than June 1, 2017.

-the Part I stage.
-In this way, a system that is built smaller than planned will not benefit from excess REC payments that could result from purposefully submitting the project at a larger size than really intended.
-On the opposite side, if a project's final system size is significantly larger than the planned system size, an increase in the payment due could present unexpected budget management challenges.
-An Approved Vendor has the option of canceling and resubmitting a system if the final size is larger than the proposed system to align the REC quantities or if it desires to have the system change from a distributed generation project to a community solar project, or vice versa.
+size is larger than the proposed system to align the REC quantities or if it desires to have the system change from a distributed generation project to a community solar project, or vice versa.
 However, the applicable REC price upon resubmittal is the price of the block open at that time (and subject to any applicable waitlists), and not at the time of the original submittal.
 Because the Program Administrator will need to review the system design (due to the change in system size), a new application fee will be required.
 If a project is resubmitted, the collateral associated with the original system may be applied to the resubmitted system, if approved.